vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

 - MALWARE (MALICIOUS SOFTWARE) refers to a variety of harmful programs that can infect a computer
 - VIRUSES infect other software (a ‘host program’)
     - The VIRUS spreads as the software is shared by USERS.
 Typically, they CORRUPT or MODIFY files on the TARGET computer
 - WORMS do not require a host program.
 They are standalone malware and they are able to spread on their own, without user interaction.
-They spread of WORMS can congest the Mạng but the ‘payload’ of a WORM can cause additional harm to TARGET DEVICES
+They spread of WORMS can congest the Network but the ‘payload’ of a WORM can cause additional harm to TARGET DEVICES

 - TROJAN HORSES are harmful software that is disguised as LEGITIMATE software.
 They are spread through user interaction such as opening email attachments, downloading a file from the Internet.